Gert Weil

-Gert Michael Weil Wiesenborn (born January 3, 1960 in Puerto Montt) is a retired Chilean shot putter of German ancestry, who dominated the sport on the South American scene during the 1980s and early 1990s.
+Gert Michael Weil Wiesenborn (born January 3, 1960, in Puerto Montt) is a retired Chilean shot putter of German ancestry, who dominated the sport on the South American scene during the 1980s and early 1990s.

 His best performance at a global event was a sixth place at the 1988 Olympic Games.
 His personal best was 20.90, achieved in Wirges 1986.

 Weil is married to Colombian Olympic medalist Ximena Restrepo.
-Their daughter, Martina Weil, is a track and field athlete at the University of Tennessee after winning the 400 meters in the South American U23 championships and setting a Chilean national record in the event.
+Their daughter, Martina Weil, is also an accomplished track and field athlete.